Quantum Skyrmion Lattices in Heisenberg Ferromagnets: Individual quantum skyrmions

-{\bf Individual quantum skyrmions.} For small system diameters ($L \lessapprox 5a$), the exact eigenvalues and eigenvectors of the full Hamiltonian can be computed numerically, for instance by the Lanczos or Arnoldi algorithms, and we first cross-checked our own exact diagonalization (ED) codes by reproducing the results of Ref.~\cite{Sotnikov2021}.
-To ensure the correctness of our findings, we further compared expectation values computed from the matrix product states (MPS) obtained by DMRG with ED results for all system sizes amenable for ED and found quantitative agreement up to a self-imposed accuracy $\delta$ (see \cref{sec:methods}).
-This shows that finite-size ground states of the spin-$1/2$ Hamiltonian can be approximated faithfully with MPS.
+For small system diameters ($L \lesssim 5a$), the exact eigenvalues and eigenvectors of the full Hamiltonian can be computed numerically, for instance by the Lanczos or Arnoldi algorithms, and we first cross-checked our own exact diagonalization (ED) codes by reproducing the results of Ref.~\cite{Sotnikov2021}.
+To ensure the correctness of our findings, we further compared expectation values computed from the matrix product states (MPS) obtained by DMRG with ED results for all system sizes amenable for ED and found quantitative agreement up to a self-imposed accuracy $\delta$.
+This shows that finite-size ground states of the spin-$1/2$ Hamiltonian can be approximated faithfully with MPS (for more details, see \cref{sec:MPS} and \cite{Haller2021Zenodo}).
 In fact, the reliability of DMRG for 2D spin-$1/2$ quantum Heisenberg models has already been demonstrated in numerous works, with a strong bias towards frustrated antiferromagnets and spin liquids, which are prime examples of the most demanding systems to simulate numerically due to the presence of topological order and long-range entanglement~\cite{Capriotti2004,White2007,Kallin2009,Yan2011,Depenbrock2012,Jiang2012natcom,Nishimoto2013,Zhu2013,Gong2014,He2014,Ramos2014,Kolley2015,Shinjo2015,Hu2015,Iqbal2016,Morita2016,Saadatmand2016,He2017,Capponi2017,Saadatmand2017,Gohlke2017,Wang2018,Chen2018,Verresen2018,Haghshenas2018,Gong2019,Hu2019,Dong2020,Schaefer2020,Hagymasi2021,liu2021gapless}.
-In this work, we focus on the computationally less demanding scenario of magnetically ordered phases hosting skyrmions and field-polarized states.
+In this work, we focus on the computationally less demanding scenario of magnetically ordered phases hosting skyrmions and field-polarized (FP) states in the regime $J<0$.

 Beyond a critical system diameter of $L\approx8a$, we find values of $D$ and $B$ for which the ground state of the Hamiltonian $\hat{H}$ hosts skyrmion-like spin textures confined in the interior (bulk) of the lattice, which we display in \cref{fig:three_phases_different_BC}.
-We checked that these skyrmion wave functions correspond to approximate eigenstates of the Hamiltonian by computing the energy variance $\varepsilon$ and performed a linear extrapolation towards results without numerical errors (see \cref{sec:methods} for a discussion).
+We checked that these skyrmion wave functions correspond to approximate eigenstates of the Hamiltonian by computing the energy variance $\varepsilon$ and performed a linear extrapolation towards results without numerical errors (see \cref{sec:MPS} for a discussion).